-The President is responsible for overseeing the day to day operation of IWS including, but not limited to, supervising the offices of VP of Enrollment Management, Director of Technical Services/Webmaster, Controller, Director of Development, Director of Student Services and Alumni Director.
+The President is responsible for overseeing the day to day operation of IWS including, but not limited to, supervising the offices of Director of Admissions, Registrar, Director of Technical Services/Webmaster, VP of Finance and Administration, Director of Development, Director of Student Services and Alumni Director.
 He/she is responsible for the implementation and/or facilitation of all policies and procedures in these areas as directed by the governing Board of IWS.
 In addition, he/she serves as the liaison between IWS and the host church and local community.